Sweet Pain: Learning to Love Acupressure Mats

 Acupressure mat side effects

-A lot of the side effects from acupressure mats really aren’t from the mat themself.
+A lot of the side effects from acupressure mats aren’t from the mat itself.
 Rather, they’re from the remission of symptoms.

 For example, some people report feeling exhausted after using the mat.
 If they’ve been bothered by a headache for a while and haven’t slept and the headache gets relieved, it’s natural to feel tired.
 Don’t blame the mat.
 If you went to an emergency department for your headache and they didn’t CT your head, the medication they’d give you would snow you for a while anyway.